gSchool/DNA-release-2/05-survey/01-survey.survey.md

 * type: multiple-choice
 * id: ece42ad8-e108-4c80-b211-abdec8ca7abe
-* title: Module Size
+* title: Learning Approach
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-Should this course be offered in smaller modules? (e.g. a 1-week span rather than a 2-week span)
+The learning materials in Module 102, supported effective learning:

 ##### !end-question

 ##### !options

-* Yes
+* Not at all
-* No; this timing was perfect
-* No; in fact a longer course would be better
+* To a slight extent
+* To a moderate extent
+* To a great extent

 ##### !end-options